uhlhosting/SEPA-QR-for-Woocommerce/mxp-sepaqr/readme.txt

 Nothing special:
 * Click install and activate
 # Translation
 The plugin does not come with translations yet.
-So if you need a translation open the muxp-sepaqr.php file, find the few words you need to translate and translate to your purpose.
+So if you need a translation open the uhl-sepaqr.php file, find the few words you need to translate and translate to your purpose.
 The problem is that the translations will be lost after an update.
 So your programing help for proper localization is highly appreciated!
 Just do it and make a pull request on [GitHub](https://github.com/Coernel82/SEPA-QR-for-Woocommerce)
 # What it does
 places an image with the SEPA-QR-Code in the